Slideshow: Which Infertility Treatment Is Right for You?

 It's a myth that relaxing or "giving it time" will overcome infertility.
-Fertility problems are medical in nature, and there are effective treatments.
-Worldwide, more than 3 million babies have now been born through in vitro fertilization (IVF).
-Other therapies are successful, too -- at least half of couples who seek treatment for infertility will get pregnant.
+It's a medical problem that can often be treated.
+Worldwide, more than 3 million babies have been born through in vitro fertilization, or IVF.
+Other treatments are successful, too.
+For at least half the couples who seek help, the woman gets pregnant.

 Injectable Hormones